 When the helicopter flew to evacuate a sick me from -14 degrees Celsius, 5500m Gokyo mountain in Nepal in winter, it brought along fresh fruits and vegetables to the villagers.
-The villagers were grateful to me, the girl in the red fleece jacket.
-I am the 'famous' Redfleece of Khumbu Himal :)
+The villagers were grateful to me, the girl from Singapore.

 *I started this blog in 2006 as my beloved mother wanted to know my adventures.
 She said, she wanted to see the world through me.
 Sadly, she passed away two years later.
 May God bless her soul.